Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-Instead of inserting the “H” at position 1 (and forcing the succeeding characters to shift/increment their position indices), we insert the "H" at a position between 0 and 1 (e.g. 0.5).
+Using fractional indices, instead of inserting “H” at position 1, we insert "H" at a position between 0 and 1 (e.g. 0.5).
 We represent fractional indices in code as a list of integers (or **position identifiers**).
 For example, `O.5` is represented as `[0, 5]`.

 <figure>
   <center>